Markomrnkvc/Image_recommender_Big_Data/README.md

 ## Overview

-The **Image Recommender** is a Python-based application that recommends similar images to your input images based on feature extraction techniques.
+The **Image Recommender** is a Python-based application that recommends similar images to your input images based on feature extraction techniques trained on over 440k images.
 Users can upload images, and the system suggests visually similar images using clustering and distance metrics.

 ## Features